liuhong-jia/scAnno/README.md

 - R packages: Seurat, dplyr, reticulate, MASS, irlba, future, progress, parallel, glmnet, knitr, rmarkdown, devtools

 # Guided Tutorials
 The human single cell reference profile (hcl.sc.rda) and the mouse single cell reference profile (mca.sc.rda) are built into scAnno.Users can import appropriate reference expression profile according to species.
-For this tutorial, we apply the human single cell reference atlas(hcl.sc.rda) to predict a scRNA-seq dataset(GSE136103) derived from human liver tissue that has been processed by the standard Seurat process and entered as a query object.
+For this tutorial, we apply the human single cell reference profile(hcl.sc.rda) to predict a scRNA-seq dataset(GSE136103) derived from human liver tissue that has been processed by the standard Seurat process and entered as a query object.

 # Prepare input data